ami-iit/.github/profile/README.md

 This GitHub organization contains different types of repositories:
 * **Reusable software** libraries that make algorithms developed in AMI, developed in C++, Python or MATLAB available to the research community and ready to be used.
 Examples:
 * **Reproducible publication software** for each paper published by AMI, to easily reproduce the results contained in the scientific papers written by AMI members.
-These repos can be identified by the `paper_` prefix
+These repos can be identified by the `paper_` prefix.
 * **Organisational** repositories, used to organize research and development activities.
 These repos can be identified by the `axis_`, `component_`, `element_` or `projection_` prefix in their name.
 * **Research Outreach** repositories, used to advertise and contain material related to workshops, courses or other activities by AMI members.
 These repos can be identified by the `ws_` or `course_` prefix in their name.